Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 - handled by reference and
 - handled by value.

+The key characteristic of <i> Geom2d </i> curves is that they are parameterized.
+Each class provides functions to work with the parametric equation of the curve, and, in particular, to compute the point of parameter u on a curve and the derivative vectors of order 1, 2.., N at this point.

+As a consequence of the parameterization, a <i> Geom2d </i> curve is naturally oriented.

+Parameterization and orientation differentiate elementary <i>Geom2d </i>curves from their equivalent as provided by <i> gp</i> package. <i>  Geom2d</i> package provides conversion functions to transform a <i> Geom2d</i> object into a <i> gp</i> object, and vice-versa, when this is possible.

+Moreover, <i> Geom2d</i> package provides more complex curves, including Bezier curves, BSpline curves, trimmed curves and offset curves.

+<i> Geom2d </i> objects are organized according to an inheritance structure over several levels.

+Thus, an ellipse (specific class <i> Geom2d_Ellipse</i>) is also a conical curve and inherits from the abstract class <i> Geom2d_Conic</i>, while a Bezier curve (concrete class <i> Geom2d_BezierCurve</i>) is also a bounded curve and inherits from the abstract class <i> Geom2d_BoundedCurve</i>; both these examples are also curves (abstract class <i>Geom2d_Curve</i>).
+Curves, points and vectors inherit from the abstract class <i> Geom2d_Geometry,</i> which describes the properties common to any geometric object from the <i>Geom2d</i> package.

+This inheritance structure is open and it is possible to describe new objects, which inherit from those provided in the <i>Geom2d</i> package, provided that they respect the behavior of the classes from which they are to inherit.

+Finally, <i> Geom2d</i> objects can be shared within more complex data structures.
+This is why they are used within topological data structures, for example.

+<i>Geom2d</i>package uses the services of the <i> gp</i> package to:
+  * implement elementary algebraic calculus and basic analytic geometry,
+  * describe geometric transformations which can be applied to <i> Geom2d</i> objects,
+  * describe the elementary data structures of <i>Geom2d</i> objects.

+However, the <i> Geom2d</i> package essentially provides data structures and not algorithms.
+You can refer to the <i> GCE2d </i> package to find more evolved construction algorithms for <i> Geom2d </i> objects.

 @section occt_modat_3 3D Geometry

 The *Geom* package defines geometric objects in 3d space and contains all basic geometric transformations, such as identity, rotation, translation, mirroring, scale transformations, combinations of transformations, etc. as well as special functions depending on the reference definition of the geometric object (e.g. addition of a control point on a B-Spline curve,modification of a curve, etc.).
 All geometrical entities are STEP processed.

+In particular, it provides classes for:
+ * description of points, vectors, curves and surfaces,
+ * their positioning in 3D space using axis or coordinate systems, and
+ * their geometric transformation, by applying translations, rotations, symmetries, scaling transformations and combinations thereof.

 The following non-persistent and reference-handled objects are available:
 - Point
 - Cartesian point
 - Vector